 Background check: Company information and history of security incidents

-NordPass might still be the new face at the password managers' party, but it’s surely not hiding in the corner.
-Launched in 2019 and backed by Nord Security (the same team behind NordVPN), it quickly stepped into the spotlight with strong security chops and a clean, user-friendly design.
+NordPass might still be the new face at the password managers’ party, but it’s definitely not sticking to the sidelines.
+Launched in 2019 and backed by Nord Security (the team behind NordVPN), it entered the market with a serious privacy-first mindset and a polished, easy-to-use design that’s only improved over time.

 Now, let’s turn to the background of RoboForm.